hypertrons/hypertrons/docs/component/role.md

 - users

 String array type.
-Users who have permissions to this role.
+Users(GitHub logins) who have permissions to this role.

 - commands